marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

   style catalog height:8rem,width:8rem
 ```

-If you are familiar with the Bounded Context of Domain-Driven Design _(cf. https://martinfowler.com/bliki/BoundedContext.html or https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)_, you can view the **`scope` category group as a tactical approach to defining the boundaries of a bounded context**.
+If you are familiar with the Bounded Context of Domain-Driven Design _(cf. https://martinfowler.com/bliki/BoundedContext.html or https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)_, you can view the **`scope` dimension as a tactical approach to defining the boundaries of a bounded context**.

 If you're unfamiliar with this concept, consider it as a way to define the scope of a specific set of functional responsibilities.
 It establishes the boundaries within which certain concepts, terms, and business rules apply, allowing you to focus on the task at hand without distractions from other parts of the workspace.
 More precisely, **a bounded context defines the boundaries where a particular model is applicable**.

-### Other Categories
+### Other Dimensions

 In larger workspaces, you might want to define additional categories to help you organize your applications and libraries.

-For instance, the `platform` category group is commonly used to define the platform on which the application or library is intended to run: `frontend`, `backend`, `crossplatform`, etc...
+For instance, the `platform` dimension is commonly used to define the platform on which the application or library is intended to run: `frontend`, `backend`, `crossplatform`, etc...

 ```mermaid
 block-beta